Arbruiser/ABC_search/README.md

 Update: 2024-02-03
 (Arthur) Added Porter stemmer.
 Now we use stemmed documents for making our matrices.
 User query is also stemmed.

 ---Now we also show the score of the matching doc.
 We can translate it into plain English with a bunch of if statements like "if score>0.3 then "score very high!" and so on.

 --- If the query contains multiple words, the context function will look for ANY of the query words in the text in order and output only the first 3 matches.
 Try running "sneezing is not an illness".

+-- Now the scraper can scrape new text data automatically.

 Contributed by Artur, Baiyi and Chao.